 The utility has now configured the database for use by ProCal, ProCal-Track and ProSales V6

-To create settings for PRoCal to connect, click the 'Create Connection String'.
-The utility will create files in the C:/ProCal/Connection Settings folder that are to be copied to each computer that will connect to the server
+To create settings for ProCal to connect, click the 'Create Connection String'.
+The utility will create files in the C:/ProCal/Connection Settings folder that is to be copied to each computer that will connect to the server.
+It is important that this step is completed if non default passwords are being used.

 Update Log :